Phillips094/Python-Certification/README.md

-# This is my personal repository for re-learning Python.
+# This is my personal repository for Python Projects and Notebooks.